 - promote and support food production and improve food security in school communities

 - strengthen nutrition education in schools and communities.

-Since inception 17 years ago, considerable progress has been made and valuable lessons learnt leading to changes in the Programme; extending the school feeding to all learners at a school and the expansion into secondary schools in 2009.
+Since inception of the partnership with the Foundation, ,considerable progress has been made and valuable lessons learnt leading to changes in the Programme; expanding the breakfast programme to into secondary schools in 2009.